-The Massacre Narrative is a specific type of story where is documented a traumatic event in history.
-Generally dozens if not hundreds die. massacres occur because of conflicts between cultures.
+The Massacre Narrative is a specific type of story where is documented as a traumatic event in history.
+Generally, dozens if not hundreds die. massacres occur because of conflicts between cultures.
 One culture is working to destroy the competing culture.
-This is not something that Americans like to believe of their country.
+This is not something that Americans like to believe in their country.

 For the Coquille River people, they lived in this location for thousands of years and had there own set of laws and ethical codes of behavior.
 They are inter-related to their neighbors in many ways and even spoke dialects in the same language family as many neighbors.
 Occurrences in one area of a region have a dramatic effect on all peoples as news travels fast over “moccasin telegraph” when survivors tell their neighbors about attacks.
-The first major battle in this region happened upon Jedediah Smith’s 1826 party where tribes in the region attacked and killed most of the party as news of the rudeness of the Smith party reached them from the south.
+The first major battle in this region happened upon Jedediah Smith’s 1826 party where tribes in the region, most likely Lower Umpqua, attacked, and killed most of the party as news of the rudeness of the Smith party reached them from the south.

 Then in the 1840s additional landings were happening on the coast and forays of Americans into the interior valleys looking for places to settle and eventually gold.
 By 1849 the gold rush in California is on and thousands of Americans are invading tribal lands looking for gold.
 There was rarely any consideration for the tribes and their territories, resources or rights to be undisturbed in their lands.
 By 1851 the Oregon gold rush was begun.